asavanur/asavanur.github.io/_posts/2026-02-20-babylonian_geometry.md

 Take a trapezoid with one slanted side, like so:

-{% fullwidth "assets/img/trapezoid.png" "A trapezoid" %}
+{% maincolumn "assets/img/trapezoid.png" "A trapezoid" %}

 You can divide it into a rectangle and a triangle:

-{% fullwidth "assets/img/trapezoid2.png" "A divided trapezoid" %}
+{% maincolumn "assets/img/trapezoid2.png" "A divided trapezoid" %}

 A triangle, by the way, can always be thought of as half a rectangle:

-{% fullwidth "assets/img/rectangle.png" "A triangle rotated and placed on top of itself to make a rectangle" %}
+{% maincolumn "assets/img/rectangle.png" "A triangle rotated and placed on top of itself to make a rectangle" %}

 With these two facts in mind, we can simply find the areas and add them: